-· " With tract oblique,
+"With tract oblique,

-- " At first, as one who sought access, but feared - " To interrupt, side-long he works his way.

-" Oft he bowed - " His turret crest, and sleek enamelled neck. - "Fawning, and licked the ground whereon she trod."
+- " A tint, as one who eoogfat acorn, but tetrad - "To interrupt, aide-long he works fail way. - " Oft he bowed - " His turret crest, and sleek enamelled neck, - " Fawning, and licked the ground whereon she trod"

-##iton, b.
+Milton, b.
 9.

-The innocent aspect assumed by this fraternity, is worthy, in fraud, of the Tempter himself.
-The novice is made, at his introduction, to say, "I subject myself the more willingly to the secrecy required, as my introducer assures me that nothing is ever transacted in this society hartful to religion, morals, or the state."
+.
+THE innocent aspect assumed by this fraternity, is worthy, in fraud, of the Tempter himsel£ The nonce is made, at his introduction, to say, "I subject myself the more willingly to the secrecy required, as my introducer assures me that nothing is ever transacted in this society hurtful to religion, morals, or the state."
 (B. p.
 38.)

-These words are put into the mouth of the novice, and prepare him with confidence to receive the following introduction to the statutes of his degree, which are now placed in his hands.
+These words are put into the mouth of the novice, and prepare him with confidence to receive the fallowing introduction to the statutes of his degree, which are now placed in his hands.

 (B. p.
 41.)
-"For the tranquility and security of all the brethren, whether novices, or active members of the society, and to prevent all ill grounded suspicions, or disagreeable doubts, the venerable order declares, that it absolutely has in view no project, enterprise, or undertaking, hurtful to the state, to religion, or to good morals; and that it savours nothing of that nature in any of its members.
-Its designs, all its toils, solely tend to inspire men with a zeal for the perfection of their moral characters, to impregnate them with humane and sociable sentiments, to counteract the plans of the wicked, to succour oppressed and suffering virtue, to favour the advancement of men of merit, and to render those sciences universal, which are as yet hidden from the generality of men.
-Such is not the coloured pretext, but the real object of the order."
+"For the tranquility and security of ail the brethren, whether novices, or active members of the society, and io prevent all ill grounded suspicions, or disagreeable doubts, the venerable order declares, that it absolutely has m view no project, enterprise, or undertaking', hurtful to the state, to religion, or to good morals; and that it savour8 nothing of that nature in any of its members.
+Its designs, all Us toils, solely tend to inspire men with a zeal for the perfection of their moral characters, to impregnate them with humane and sociable sentiments, to counteract the plans of the wicked, to succour oppressed and suffering virtue, to favour the advancement of men of merit, and to render those sciences universal, which are as yet hidden from the generality of men.
+Such is not the coloured prer text, but the real object of the order.
+11

 To attain this "real object," the sect were instructed fearlessly "to employ the same means for a good purpose, which impostors use for an evil purpose."
-If bad men will lie to gain their ends, it is hard, according to Weishaupt, if good men may not have the same privilege, employ a lie to defeat a lie.
-Good men, and yet liars!
+If bad men will he to gain their ends, it is hard, according to Weishaupt, if good men may not have the same privilege, employ a lie to defeat a lie.
+Good men, and yet liar!
 This is worthy of the Illuminees; a doctrine fit for the night, proper to be inculcated in a secret society.

 He carries it, in the following maxim, one step further: "The end sanctifies the means."
-To this precept of their moral code they commonly referred in their writings, and its value they amply proved in their wretched lives, making it their apology for every species of wickedness not fit to be named.
-The sect, in a summary made by Barruel, speak as follows: "If, to overturn Christianity and every religion, we have pretended solely to possess true Christianity, the true religion, remember, the end sanctifies the means; the sage must make use of all those means for good purposes, which the wicked do for evil.
-The means we employed to rid you, and which we continue, to rid mankind of all religion, are but a pious fraud, which we always meant to reveal to you, when capable of understanding it."
-O, how deceived!
+To this precept of their moral code they commonly referred in their writings, and its value they amply proved in their wretched lives, making it their apology for every species of wickedness not fit to The sect, in a summary made by BarrueL, apeak as follows: "If, to overturn Christianity and every religion, we have pretended solely to possess true.
+Christianity, the true religion, remember, the pnd sanctifies the means; the sage must make use of all those means for good purposes which the wicked do for evil.
+The means we employed to rid you, and which we continue, to rid mankind of all religion, are but a pious fraud, which we always meant to reveal to you, when capable of understanding it" O, how deceived!
 They become imps, the better to oppose the Prince of the power of the air!
-They use the weapons of blackness and of despair, to maintain the throne of heaven!
+They use the weapoos of blackness and of despair, to maintain the throne of heaven!
 They would become gods, by foul transgression.
 How plainly this manifests "the spirit that now worketh in the children of disobedience."
 (Eph. ii.
 2.)